PeepalFarm/peepalfarm.github.io/markdown/farm.md

 We promote a simple, compassionate and sustainable lifestyle.
 The farm is open to people who want to live purposefully and do good work without having to worry about food or accommodation.

-We are fostering a collaborative community of independent people who work towards improving the current situation for animals; whether it's directly working with animals, doing culture jams or simply doing human welfare coupled with fostering compassion for animals.
+We are fostering a collaborative community of independent people who work towards improving the current situation for animals; whether it's directly working with animals, doing hacktivism or doing human welfare coupled with fostering compassion for animals.

 If you want to be part of our community for a month or longer, [check out the kind of work we do and the skills we are seeking](/?p=farmers).